fpv-wtf/msp-osd/README.md

 #### Troubleshooting wrong grid size in BF 4.4 Configurator

-It is recommended to enable [compressed transmission](#compressed-transmission) with BF 4.4; it will soon become the default.
+It is recommended to enable [compressed transmission](#compressed-transmission) with BF 4.4; (now default).
 It removes/avoids ordering issues between FC/AU/Goggles bootup - the AU has to tell the FC the grid size it supports.

 If you don't want to / can't do this - try rebooting your goggles, then reboot your AU.